 - Are pregnant or trying to become pregnant

-When you receive your detox services, you’ll need to talk to your doctors about any concerns you may have.
-They can decide whether Suboxone is the best medication for you.
+When you receive your Suboxone detox services, you’ll need to talk to your doctor or to a medical professional at a detox program about any concerns you may have.
+They can help you decide whether Suboxone is the best medication for you during your detox.

 What Are the Potential Drawbacks of Suboxone?

 When considering any medication and detox service, it’s important to weigh the benefits as well as the risks.
-Suboxone does have some potential drawbacks.
+Suboxone does have some potential drawbacks and it is important you understand the risks so you can make the smartest decision for you or your loved ones.

-It is possible to become dependent on Suboxone, although the medication’s risk of dependency is lower than the risk of dependency on methadone.
-If you’re using the medication and intend to drive or operate other heavy machinery, you might experience problems.
+It is possible to become dependent on Suboxone.
+However, the medication’s risk of dependency is lower than the risk of dependency on Methadone.
+If you’re using the medication and intend to drive or operate other heavy machinery, you might experience problems so make sure all of the possible side effects of Suboxone and discussed fully with your doctor or a medical professional at the detox center.

 Suboxone also poses potential risks to people under 16 years of age or elderly people.
 There are a number of possible side effects associated with the medication: